-If an event has several types of stationary entertainment, table magic may suit it very well.
-In this style of performance, the magician sits at a table and guests may approach and see a performance if they like.
-The only word of caution I have for this style is that some people who may love to see magic may feel intimidated about approaching to ask to see it, and thus will not.
+In this mode, the magician sits at a table and guests may approach and see a performance if they like.
+The only word of caution I have for this style is that some people who may love to see magic may feel intimidated about approaching and thus will not.
 In this case, I recommend you think about your guests before settling on this style.

 Parlor and stage magic are really the same thing, but in different venues.
 In this type of presentation, the magic routine is scripted specifically for the stage, to be performed for an audience who will sit through the whole show.
 Obviously, this isn’t right for a cocktail party, since the two social situations are antithetical, but if you want to throw a party that begins with a show, this might be right for you.
-This type of presentation is not, however, recommended for later in the evening, because a tired audience may not have the energy for it.
+This type of presentation is not, however, recommended for later in the evening, because a tired audience may not have the energy for it, and may already be deep in conversation, thus making this a distraction.

 Whether you are working on a play that requires the actors to be trained, a film that needs a special effect, or a piece of art that requires an illusion, I’m exactly who you need.
 I consult for stage, screen, and the art world, teaching, creating, and helping my clients achieve their goals.